pipibear/web-browser/README.md

 # Description
-This is a simple web browser, which is written by python based on qt5, you can also publish your web page as a single desktop application, you can also print your web page directly instead of  system printing page.
-You can also cusomize your special function and cool style.
+This is a customized simple web browser.
+It is written in Python language based on Qt5 and chrome.
+You can package your web page into a stand-alone desktop application.
+You can also customize your user interface with QSS code.
+It even allows you to use js code to call system API.
+The most important thing is that it is too simple to use.
+It can greatly improve your development efficiency.

 - top menu
 ![screenshot-1](https://github.com/pipibear/web-browser/blob/master/screenshot/screenshot-1.png)